Vaibhav4567/Stock-Price-Prediction-Using-LSTM/README.md

 ## Acknowledgments

-- This project uses historical stock price data from [Data Source].
+- This project uses historical stock price data.
 - Special thanks to the open-source community for providing valuable libraries and resources.

 Feel free to explore the code, modify it, and contribute to the project.
 Happy predicting!